Lolita is making history.

 NOAA Fisheries confirms that Lolita, the Miami Seaquarium's one and only killer whale, is the first captive Orca of her kind to be considered on the endangered species list.

-That kicks off a 90-day public comment period.
-Comments must be received prior to March 28th, 2014.
+That kicked off a 90-day public comment period.
+Comments were required to be received prior to March 28th, 2014.

 Last year, People for the Ethical Treatment of Animals (PETA) petitioned federal officials to review her case.

 Lolita has called Miami Seaquarium home for 44 years.
 Jared Goodman, the Director of Animal Law at PETA, told Local 10 her tank at the Miami Seaquarium is the smallest Orca tank in North America.

 PETA and other groups have been fighting for Lolita's release for years.
 Activists have held protests outside the marine park's Key Biscayne location and have taken their message to social media

 Goodman believes the popularity of the chilling documentary "Blackfish" has played a huge role in building awareness about Orcas in captivity.

 "PETA has been pushing for years for these Orcas to be released to coastal sanctuaries and while tons of supporters have been behind that effort, 'Blackfish' has been phenomenal at getting that message out even more to an audience that perhaps wasn’t being reached before," Goodman said.
 "The response has really be phenomenal and once you see “Blackfish” and see the orcas separated from their mothers and the conditions in which they live and the effects of captivity, it’s just impossible to deny that they are far too intelligent and social to be in these concrete bathtubs."